sourcecred/docs/community/CODE_OF_CONDUCT.md

 ### Confidentiality

-All reports will be kept confidential, with the exception of cases where the Benevolent Dictator determines the report should be shared with law enforcement.
+All reports will be kept confidential, with the exception of cases where the Values Maintainer determines the report should be shared with law enforcement.
 In those cases, the report will be shared with the proper legal authorities.

-In some cases the Benevolent Dictator may feel like it's better to publicly respond to the issue as well.
+In some cases the Values Maintainer may feel like it's better to publicly respond to the issue as well.
 If that’s the case, the identities of all involved parties and reporters will remain confidential unless the reporter gave permission to use their identity for this purpose.

 ### How to Submit a Report

 If you feel your safety is in jeopardy or the situation is an emergency, contact local law enforcement before making a report to SourceCred.
 (In the U.S., dial 911.)

-The Benevolent Dictator on behalf of the SourceCred community is committed to promptly addressing any reported issues.
+The Values Maintainer on behalf of the SourceCred community is committed to promptly addressing any reported issues.
 If you have experienced or witnessed behavior that violates the SourceCred Code of Conduct, please send an email to concerns@sourcecred.io.

 <br>